weiji14/cryospheric-data-lakes/docs/project_proposal.md

 Understanding how water behaves at the glacier bed enables us to solve two major outstanding problems in glaciology: the detailed mechanisms of basal slip; and the causes and mechanisms of glacial surges [@Cuffeyphysicsglaciers2010, p.176].
 All of these will be crucial for figuring out how fast the ice draining from Antarctica will flow as our planet continues to warm.
-Consequently, this will feed into the bigger picture question on what is the rate at which sea level will rise and affect our global community.
+Consequently, this will feed into the bigger picture question on what is the rate at which sea level will rise and affect our coastal communities around the globe.

 ## Previous work